hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 > **Tip** - When you run any command in shell, once the command has finished doing what it is supposed to do, it will bring you back your command prompt.

 Once you make sure that your command prompt is preceded by a character string that contains the word "compute" we will copy over some data from a shared location on the cluster to a folder designated to each one of us.
-By default, when you log in you will automatically be looking at the main folder designated for your use, it is referred to as you "home directory".
+By default, when you log in you will automatically be looking at the main folder designated for your use, it is referred to as you "home" directory.

 > NOTE: When you run the `srun` command between the classes and after this workshop with your own account please remove the `--reservation` string.
 >